megaease/easeprobe/docs/Manual.md

       expression: "x_time('//feed/updated') > '2022-07-01'" # the expression to evaluate.
     # configuration
     timeout: 10s # default is 30 seconds
-    linger: false # Do not set SO_LINGER
+    nolinger: true # Do not set SO_LINGER
 ```

 > **Note**: